ImageMagick v6 Examples --

 -clone 1 -compose DstIn -composite \) \

--delete 1 +compose -mosaic framed_result.png
+-delete 1 -compose Over -mosaic framed_script.png

 [IM Output]

-The above code has been built into a shell script which you can download ( ("frame_edges.tar.gz" from the IM Example Scripts directory).
+The above code has been built into a shell script, which you can download ("frame_edges.tar.gz" from the IM Example Scripts directory).
 This tar file includes the script and a set of framing images, that the script understands how to process and use.
 It also adds a 'cardboard' border between the frame and the image proper.

 Created: 8 February 2004